volusion/element/content/tutorials.md

 ---
 title: 'Tutorials'
 metaTitle: 'Tutorials'
-metaDescription: 'Links to various tutorials for learning how to build on Element.'
+metaDescription: 'Find links to various tutorials for learning how to build on Element.'
 ---

 - [Design a New Theme With Site Designer Tutorial](tutorials/site-designer): Create a new theme without writing any code.
 This tutorial focuses on using Design Settings to set up global theme styles and touches on other aspects of the Site Designer interface.